dilayercelik/dilayercelik/README.md

 🧠 During my first year of university, I came to realise that I wanted to (& could) satisfy my long-standing curiosity in Artifical Intelligence (specifically Machine Learning and Deep Learning); I also started to develop an interest in neuroscience.

-📚 I'm currently exploring these fields, both in class and on my own: ultimately, I aspire to legitimately combine my interests in ML and neuroscience in a postgraduate programme in the future (Master's): I'm particularly interested in computational/cognitive neuroscience.
+📚 I'm currently exploring these fields, both in class and on my own: ultimately, I aspire to legitimately combine my interests in ML and neuroscience in a postgraduate programme in the future (Master's): I'm particularly interested in computational/cognitive neuroscience and machine learning.

 🖥 I'm open to all opportunities, and always interested in discussing topics I'm curious about with others!